tryscer/flock/flock-music.md

 ​	Then the PA comes on:

 ​	*(Barry MacAllister, Jr...
 Barry MacAllister, Jr... a phone call for you from your father in the fair's management office...)*
+​	Barry abandons his position at the top of the line and starts to walk down the midway.
 ​	"Are you lost, too?" asks Bernie.

-Barry leads the way and we follow.
-Bernie has petered off back to the carousel.
+​	"See you, kid," says Tim.
+"We got adult business."
+​	"Alright see ya guys.
+Alice, if these guys don't take you to the show, think of me."
+​	I give him a little kiss on the cheek.
+We follow Barry.
 ​	"Hey Barry, what do you think your dad wants?" asks Eleanore.
-​	"Leave Barry alone, Eleanore," says Tim.
+​	"Yeah," I say, trying to join in, "what do you think he wants?"
-​	"No, really, Barry, did you forget your packed lunch?"
+​	"No, really, Barry, did you forget your packed lunch?" says Eleanore.
+​	​"Leave Barry alone, Eleanore," says Tim.
+​	Cindy says, "Do you think he's heard about the *riot*?"
-​	"I think my father," says Barry, walking so fast we scurry to catch up, "is calling to hear a report about my successful cigarette girl program."
+​	"I think father," says Barry, walking so fast we need to scurry to catch up, "is calling to hear a report about my successful cigarette girl program."
 ​	"That's right," says Tim, putting a hand on Barry's shoulder, "Barry here is the man of the event, and he deserves his praise."
 ​	"Thanks, man," says Barry.
 ​	"Maybe Barry deserves the Bear-Gineer," says Eleanore and links her arm through Tim's.